foliant-docs/foliantcontrib.confluence/README.md

     space_key: "~user"
 ```

-Now if you change the title in your config, confluence_upload will *create a new page with the new title*, the old one remaining intact.
+Now if you change the title in your config, confluence will *create a new page with the new title*, the old one remaining intact.

 If you want to change the title of your page, the answer is in the following section.

-## Updating pages with confluence_upload
+## Updating pages with confluence backend

 Generally to update the page contents you may use the same config you used to create it (see previous section).